a-little-srdjan/grapher/README.md

 #### Checking Bleve's constraints

-Arguably, most code bases should have logical constraints that are stronger than acylicity (enforced by Go itself).
-For example, a Bleve developer stated that the index package should not import any of the children of the analysis package.
-Similarly the search package ought not to import any of the children of the index package, except for the store package.
-These logical constraints ensure that only the interfaces are used and not their concrete instantiations.
+Arguably, most code bases ought to have logical constraints that are stronger than mere acylicity (enforced by Go itself).
+For example, a Bleve developer stated that the index package should not import any of the analysis package's children.
+Similarly, the search package mustn't import any of the index package's children, except for the store package.
+These particular constraints enforce that specific interfaces are used, and not their concrete instantiations.
+Note, Go cannot enforce such dependency constraints.
-There is currently no way to enforce such dependency constraints in Go.

-Coming from the computational logic world, it felt natural to pick Prolog as the language to encode and verify constraints.
-The first example is:
+Consider the following:

 	violation("bleve", Y) :- dependency(Y, "github.com/blevesearch/bleve").

 It says that a violation named _bleve_ occurs whenever some package imports the bleve package.
 The way Prolog reasons about constraints is that it will try to find a particular dependency in the graph that will satisfy the body of the above statement.
 If it fails to find it, the violation is marked as false.
-For intros and explanations on Prolog see [link](http://www.doc.gold.ac.uk/~mas02gw/prolog_tutorial/prologpages/).
+For further discusson on Prolog see [link](http://www.doc.gold.ac.uk/~mas02gw/prolog_tutorial/prologpages/).

 In a similar fashion, we can encode further violations: